How Enzymes Function Effect Of Concentration

 Temperature

 Enzymes are sensitive to temperature changes.
-As temperature increases, the rate of enzyme-catalyzed reactions generally increases up to a certain point.
+In practice, as temperature increases, the rate of enzyme-catalyzed reactions generally increases up to a certain point.
 This is because higher temperatures provide more kinetic energy, increasing the frequency of collisions between enzyme and substrate molecules.
-However, exceeding the optimal temperature can cause the enzyme to denature, losing its three-dimensional structure and catalytic activity.
+That said, exceeding the optimal temperature can cause the enzyme to denature, losing its three-dimensional structure and catalytic activity.

 pH